BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I did some data exploration of exit surveys of Australian TAFE e DETE on Dataquest.
 These datasets present similar data, but require a lot of data cleaning.
 I'm ready to start on working!

 **Thoughts:** I'm excited about starting a real data science project!

+### Day 24: March 29, 2020

+**Today's Progress**: Today I continued the data exploration and made some interesting observations.
+Unfortunately I wasn't attentive enough to notice some missing data in two columns and had to read it from the Dataquest tutorial.

+**Thoughts:** I have to pay much more attention while exploring the data to avoid unwanted mistakes during the analysis.